 When fertilizer gets too close to the roots, it’s going to cause issues with this plant.
 Try to follow the instructions and be careful about what you’re doing.

 Ideally, you want to keep fertilizer two feet away from the roots of your ponytail palm.
 If you keep this in mind while you’re using the fertilizer, you should be able to avoid having problems.

 Also, you shouldn’t be using fertilizer too much.
 Using fertilizer more often than you’re supposed to will only harm the plant, and you want to be smart about what you’re doing.

 3 – Drainage Issues

 You know that ponytail palms don’t like receiving too much water, but you also need to consider drainage.
-If your ponytail palm isn’t draining well, then you might need to put it in a better pot.
+If your palm isn’t draining well, you might need to put it in a better pot.

 4 – Soil Issues